Xharlie/xharlie.github.io/projects/index.md

 ## Current Projects

 ### 3D Deformation
-Currently I start to involve in a new project funded by Adobe Research, designing deformation model to transform a style of the source 3D mesh to a target 3D model/2D image while still holding its topological structure.
+Currently I start to involve in a new project funded by Adobe Research, designing model to transform a 3D mesh to a target 3D model/2D image while still holding its topological structure.

 ## Previous Projects